 To complement our solutions offering, we have also addressed the topic of sustainability through single sustainable investment products, such as the Credit Suisse (CH) Sustainability Fund Balanced CHF, the Credit Suisse (Lux) Core Property Fund Plus, the CSIF (Lux) Equities Emerging Markets ESG Blue, and the CSIF III World ex CH ESG Index Blue – Pension Fund.

 Throughout 2017, we conducted sustainability-related research across our divisions.
 For example, Investment Solutions & Products Research in the International Wealth Management division published several research updates on sustainability topics.
 In May 2017, the team launched a set of research themes called Supertrends.
 These are long-term trends we expect to be of importance particularly to investors with a multi-year investment horizon.

 The Credit Suisse Research Institute (CSRI) is Credit Suisse's in-house think-tank.
 It studies long-term economic developments, which have a global impact within and beyond the financial services sector or which may do so in the future.
 The CSRI publishes original research on topics ranging from economics or monetary policy to gender equality and consumer behavior.

-Credit Suisse also addresses ESG topics through thematic indices.
-Credit Suisse HOLT, a corporate performance and valuation framework, offers a governance database that systematically scores incentive plans based on their alignment with wealth-creating principles.
+Credit Suisse also addresses environmental, social and governance (ESG) topics through thematic research.
+Credit Suisse Global Markets Equity Research has developed a method to calculate the probabilities of achieving implied returns in infrastructure investments.
+Credit Suisse HOLT, a team in Equities focused on corporate performance and the valuation of listed companies, offers a governance framework that systematically scores 2,500 incentive plans based on their alignment with wealth-creating principles and pay-for-performance best practices.
 Investors gain insights into a firm's strategy, changes to that strategy and the quality of its board.
-With HOLT’s proprietary return on capital metric, investors can independently assess management skills, wealth creation and governance risks.